When Brand Identity Goes Wrong: 5 Embarrassing Mistakes

 - Thinking of identity only in visual terms

-Some companies rely more on their brand promise, much like Toyota which promises a great experience that can outlast its owner at a reasonable price.
-But you can’t tell it apart from Hyundai the same way you can tell a Mercedes from a BMW.
-Some other companies like Versace or Supreme rely on their signaling strategy: You buy them because they tell the world something about you.
+Some companies rely more on their brand promise, like Toyota which promises a great vehicle that can outlast its owner at a reasonable price.
+But you can’t tell it apart from Hyundai the same way you can differentiate a Mercedes from a BMW.
+Other companies like Versace or Supreme rely on their signaling strategy.
+You buy these brands because they tell the world something about you.
 They don’t focus much on their design, they focus on what the design says about the person who’s wearing it.
-Just like a particular color can have more blue an red then green, a brand can be built on any of the three components more than the others.
+Just like a particular color can have more blue and red then green, a brand can be built on any combination of the three components.

-But what we need to understand though is that while these three components are equally important even if not equally present, Identity always comes first.
-Because you can get away with a strong identity without a solid brand promise or a signaling strategy.
-That can work.
-But it’s pointless to have it the other way around.
-What’s the point of being known as the best at something if people can’t tell you from your competition.
+But what we need to understand is that while these three components are equally important, if not equally present, Identity always comes first.
+That’s because you can develop a strong brand identity without a solid promise or signaling strategy.
+But it doesn’t work the other way around.
+What’s the point of being known as the best in your industry if people can’t tell you apart from your competition.
 If you mess up brand identity, everything else you do is for nothing.
 Therefore, let’s all make sure that we think long and hard about it.
 We’ve thought of some common mistakes that companies make with their branding:

-If you’re serious about your business, you never want your nephew, whom we’re sure is plenty talented, making your branding.
+If you’re serious about your business, you never want your nephew (who we’re sure is plenty talented) making your branding.
 Get a designer.
-If you think that good design costs a lot, you should see the cost of bad design.
-That’s something we designers say to get people to pay money for our services.
-But it doesn’t make it wrong.
+If you think quality design costs too much, you should consider the cost of bad design.
+That’s something we designers tell clients to explain the value of our services.

 You don’t want to cheap out on design.
-In the US, you can probably get a decent freelancer to make you a logo for 1000$.
-Generally, good work will cost around 5k and people always roast designers for these “outlandish prices”.
-But when you factor in what goes into it, the research, the fine-tuning, the details, you really get what you pay for.
-I hear you calling us out on this, so here’s are two things that really take time to make sure we’re clear of:
+In the US, it’s possible to hire a decent freelancer to make you a logo for $1k.
+However, high-quality designs typically cost around $5k.
+While some people roast designers for these “outlandish prices”, it’s important to factor what goes into the design process.
+When you consider the research, the fine-tuning, and all of the other details, you get what you pay for.
+Here are two aspects of the design process that take the most time:

-Making sure that no other company in your vicinity or in your field has a logo that is too similar is super important.
-AI will provide shortcuts to that in the next few years, but as of now, you’re at the mercy of the designer or the agency.
+Designers need to ensure that no other company in your vicinity or field has a logo that is too similar to yours.
+Technological advancements will likely provide shortcuts to this within the next few years, but as of now, you’re at the mercy of your designer or agency.

-We know many people who also confuse Bently and Chrystler for some reason.
-Logos should be tested too.
+We know many people who confuse Bently and Chrystler, an example of why logos should also be tested.
 It’s not about what you or your wife think.
-It’s about what your customer does.
+It’s about how your customer sees your brand.